Search

 Lastly is the newest mouthpiece in my collection.
 This handmade mouthpiece by Phil Engleman has absolutely blown me away with how good it is (for me and the sound I want to get out of an alto saxophone).

-This is the Phil-Tone Rift in a 7 opening.
+This is the in a 7 opening.
 It’s not quite like a traditional Meyer design since it has more baffle in it.
 For me it’s like a great Meyer with an interesting baffle that adds some nice power and edge.

 Check out the play test around 9:30